openharmony/docs/en/readme/location.md

 People take their mobile devices wherever they go.
 Mobile devices have become a necessity in people's daily routines, whether it be for looking at the weather forecast, browsing news, hailing a taxi, navigating, or recording data from a workout.
 All these activities are so much associated with the location services on mobile devices.

-With the location awareness capability offered by , mobile devices will be able to obtain real-time, accurate location data.
+With the location awareness capability offered by OpenHarmony, mobile devices will be able to obtain real-time, accurate location data.
 Building location awareness into your application can also lead to a better contextual experience for application users.

 Your application can call location-specific APIs to obtain the location information of a mobile device for offering location-based services such as drive navigation and motion track recording.